The Role of REM Sleep in Memory and Its Importance

 REM sleep, despite its name, is a dynamic phase.
-It is characterised by rapid eye movements, increased brain activity, and vivid dreaming.
+It is characterized by rapid eye movements, increased brain activity, and vivid dreaming.
 Our bodies undergo numerous physiological changes during this stage, including heightened heart rate, irregular breathing, and temporary muscle paralysis—this latter feature prevents us from physically acting out our dreams.
+REM Sleep is important phase of the sleep cycle for several reasons:

 1. Brain Activity and Memory Consolidation: